mahyar-osn/mahyar-osn/README.md

 👌 My daily ritual includes two cups: one at 7:00 AM 🕖 and another at 1:00 PM 🕐.

 ---
+### 🎭🎬
+As a side hobby, I do theatre acting.
+I have played in a number of roles for different theatre productions in Auckland and Sydney.
+It's really fun!

+---
 ### 🎵🎶
 Movie soundtracks are my favorite genre of music.
 They're an integral part of my daily work routine.
 Check out my curated playlist here: